 Here are some tips to ensure your orthodontic treatment goes as quickly and smoothly as possible:

-- Follow your orthodontist or dentist's instructions and treatment plan on every aspect of your orthodontic care, from oral hygiene such as brushing and flossing to what you can and can’t eat during treatment, to how much you have to wear your appliance.
+- Follow your orthodontist's instructions and treatment plan on every aspect of your orthodontic care, from oral hygiene such as brushing and flossing to what you can and can’t eat during treatment, to how much you have to wear your appliance.

 - Care for your teeth.
 Not only is oral hygiene important, but so is ensuring your teeth receive the TLC they need as they undergo their change in alignment.
 This means no grinding or biting down hard, as this can cause extra pressure in addition to wear and tear.